facebook/infer/_docs/03-infer-bug-types.md

 This just illustrates that, though you might hear people say that try-with-resources "solves" the resource problem, it does not.
 It is very useful, but you cannot use it blindly when you see a resource-allocation site.

+##<a name="CONTEXT_LEAK"></a> `Context` leak

+This error type is specific to Android.
+In Android applications, subtypes of `Context` (other than `Application`, which is a special case) are ephemeral components that can be created and destroyed at the discretion of the Android framework.
+Once the framework decides to destroy a `Context`, it cannot be used again and should be freed by the garbage collector.
+However, the programmer can create a memory leak by retaining a reference to the `Context` after it has been destroyed (thereby preventing collection).

+Infer decides to report a `Context` leak when it determines that a chain of references between a static field and a `Context` may exist at the end of a `public` method of a non-`Application` `Context` subtype.

 ## <a name="MEMORY_LEAK"></a>Memory leak